MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-cfd.md

 1. Add `DateValue` to **Axis** and then right-click `DateValue` and select `DateValue`, rather than `Date Hierarchy`.

 1. Add `Count` to **Values**.
-2.

 1. Add `ColumnName` to **Legend**.

-1. In the Filters pane, expand `ColumnName`, and select only the values you want to appear on the chart.
+1. In the **Filters** pane, expand `ColumnName`, and select only the values you want to appear on the chart.
 For example, you may want to unselect *New*, *Proposed*, *Done*, or *Closed*.

 	:::image type="content" source="media/reports-boards/cfd-columnname-filters.png" alt-text="Screenshot of Power BI Filters for ColumnName. ":::

 The example report displays the columns in alphabetic order.
+However, the preferred order is to sort the data according to the Kanban column order, or progressive order.

 :::image type="content" source="media/reports-boards/cfd-stacked-area-chart.png" alt-text="Screenshot of Sample Power BI Cumulative Flow stacked area chart report, columns sorted in alphabetic order.":::

 ### Sort columns in progressive order

-To sort the chart columns in the order specific on the board, do the following steps:
+To sort the chart columns in the order specific on the Kanban board, do the following steps:

-1. Use the query below to create a new query in Power BI.
+1. Create a new query in Power BI per the following queries.
 When done, rename the query to *ColumnOrder*.

 #### [Power BI query](#tab/powerbi/)